modular-ml/wrapyfi/README.md

 ```

 Most plugins require additional dependencies and should be installed separately.
-Other middleware such as ROS are environment specific and require dependencies which cannot be installed using pip.
+Other middleware such as ROS are environment-specific and require dependencies that cannot be installed using pip.
 Wrapyfi should be used within such environments.

 ## Usage